BizTalk Mapping Patterns and Best Practices book [Free] released

 When was the book released?

-The book was publicly announced during the BizTalk Innovation Day, Oslo (Norway) 2014 event and I could not have chosen a better place and audience to present my book because the idea of creating this book started after a session of one of our events: BizTalk Innovation Day Oporto, the venue was really amazing in a kind of nightclub for event (actually MESH is also a nightclub J) and the Norwegian audience is really amazing and I have good friends there.
+The book was publicly announced during the BizTalk Innovation Day, Oslo (Norway) 2014 event and I could not have chosen a better place and audience to present my book because the idea of creating this book started after a session of one of our events: BizTalk Innovation Day Oporto, the venue was really amazing in a kind of nightclub for event (actually MESH is also a nightclub) and the Norwegian audience is really amazing and I have good friends there.

 Here is the moment of the official announcement: